HugoPhibbs/COSC326_Individual/src/date_parser/README.md

 ```

 ## Using the application
 - After starting the application, either with jar or traditional method.
-Follow prompts provided.
+Follow prompts displayed.

 # Tests
 - I put all my tests into a JUnit test class that I have included bellow.
 And in the code directory with other source code